Arashad-Ahamad/FRONTEND-LEARNING-JOURNEY/README.md

 ## 👨‍💻 About Me

-I'm **Arshad Ahamad**, a self-taught front-end developer from India.
+I'm **Arashad Ahamad**, a self-taught front-end developer from India.
 I love building clean, responsive, and accessible user interfaces.

 ---